Dali Benssalah

-Dali Benssalah (دالي بن صلاح Dali Bnessleh), (born 8 January 1992) is an Algerian-French actor.
+Dali Benssalah (دالي بن صالح Dali Bnessleh), (born 8 January 1992) is an Algerian-French actor.

 Biography

 Benssalah was born in Rennes to a family of Algerian descent.
 He was a Muay Thai martial artist champion before graduating from the Cours Florent drama school.
 He began working in film and television in 2013.
 In 2018, he appeared in Louis Garrel's A Faithful Man and became known to international audiences for his role as assassin Primo in the James Bond movie No Time to Die.